-The living room is often the center of a home.
-It's where people come to gather, connect, and relax, ideally surrounded by beautiful décor, furnishings, and personal touches.
-Even if your space could use some extra square footage, there are plenty of ways to make a small living room feel larger.
+The living room is often the center of a home, but if your space could use some extra square footage, there are plenty of ways to make a small living room feel larger.
 Interior designers agree that paint has the ability to completely transform a room.
 You can set the tone, express yourself, update any space, and make a room look larger with the right selection and execution.

 Along with smart paint choices, New York designer Elizabeth Roberts and Portland, Oregon, interior designer Max Humphrey both suggest leaving space between your furniture and the walls to create the illusion of more space.
 Utah-based interior designer Shea McGee recommends focusing on using largescale artwork, while London designer Sophie Ashby thinks that utilizing compact essentials in a small space is key.
 Find out their top picks for the best small living room paint colors ahead.